LarsBehrenberg/testing-copy/content/posts/second-impressionist-exhibition.md

           Renoir, created in 1870.
 The work depicts a young couple on an excursion outside of the city, walking on a path through a woodland.
         imageUrl: /assets/second-exhibition-renoir-the-promenade.jpg
+      - imageUrl: /assets/degas-cotton-exchange-new-orleans.jpg
+        imageTitle: Edgar Degas' The Cotton Office was a controversial work displayed at the second exhibition.
   - textTitle: Critics of the Second Impressionist Exhibition
     text: >-
       ### In the newspapers, the critical response to the Second Impressionist